-Big smiles, less layers and laid-back vibes – it’s spring skiing in Whistler!
+Big smiles, less layers and laid-back vibes – it’s sunny spring skiing in Whistler!
 Spring’s mild temperatures, combined with a great snow base and an extra dose of daylight make for excellent skiing and riding conditions on Whistler Blackcomb.

 Whistler Mountain bathed in sunshine